Balajithegr8/mini_project/README.md

 * it can be achived easily, just click [here.](https://www.geeksforgeeks.org/include-graphics-h-codeblocks/)
 * **HOWEVER THE COMPILED .EXE WILL RUN ON ALL THE COMPUTERS WITHOUT ANY PROBLEM OR ERROR.**
 ### THE CURRENT PROJECT CONTAINS A .EXE COMPILED FILE AND A SORCECODE FILE ###
-* Your pc might not allow to run to exe file but click on run anyways to run it.
+* Your pc might not allow to run to exe file but click on "run anyways" to run it.